 Introduction

-A General Research Fund (GRF) is a special account under the authority of the president of the University of Waterloo into which residual funds of expired or terminated grants are transferred with the authorization of the granting agencies (NSERC and SSHRC only).
-The president has delegated the signing authority for the GRF to the VP, Research and International.
+A General Research Fund (GRF) is a special account under the authority of the President of the University of Waterloo into which residual funds of expired or terminated eligible grants (see Tri-Agency Guide on Financial Administration: Residual balances in the grant account) are transferred with the authorization of the granting agencies (NSERC and SSHRC only).
+The President has delegated the signing authority for the GRF to the Vice-President, Research and International (VPRI).
 In accordance with Tri-Agency regulations, the University uses these funds to support research in the fields of natural sciences and engineering or in the social sciences and humanities, respectively.

 Definitions

-Residual funds are defined as an amount corresponding to 50 per cent or less of the total grant funds received.
-If a greater than 50 per cent amount remains in the grant it is deemed unspent and will not go to the University’s GRF but will be reimbursed to the Tri-Agency.
+Residual funds are defined as an amount corresponding to 50 percent or less of the total grant funds received remaining after the termination of a grant.
+If an amount greater than 50 percent remains in the grant, it is deemed unspent and will not go to the University’s GRF but will be reimbursed back to the Tri-Agency.
 This rule applies to NSERC and SSHRC only.

-The grantee is the principal investigator who is leading the research project and the applicant for the GRF.
+The grantee is the principal investigator who is leading the research project and the grant holder for the GRF.

 Disbursement of the GRF